joanafour/intro_to_ruby/README.md

 # intro_to_ruby
-# ruby exercises in the
+# ruby exercises in Introduction to Programming with Ruby